 Dijon Croque Monsieur

 Instead of your usual grilled ham and cheese, try this French-style sandwich that's enhanced by the zip of whole-grain mustard.
+One online reviwer claims, "Dijon Croque Monsieur is one of our favorite sandwiches to have for dinner served along side a salad."

 More From Cooking Light